 The Greek Taverna on a rooftop

-Catch the lift up to the 13th floor above the Greek Centre on Lonsdale Street and it opens out onto an bright and airy eatery with stunning views of Melbourne.
-Feast on Melina on the rooftop‘s delicious Mediterranean menu and experience Melbourne from above.
+Catch the lift up to the 13th floor above the Greek Centre on Lonsdale Street to find a bright and airy eatery with stunning views of Melbourne.
+Feast on Melina on the rooftop‘s delicious Mediterranean menu and experience the city from above.

 Want to seek out more hidden gems in Melbourne?
 Read Ten more hidden spaces in Melbourne.